Meet the Women Starting a ‘Promise Zone’ at Booker T. Washington STEM Academy

 “What is different about these Promise Plans is that they are parent-led,” she explained.
 “The parent might invite their pastor, their neighbor, their aunt, or the child’s teacher.
 It could be any array of people who would meet on a regular basis to review the child’s progress and to adjust any goals as needed.”

-Neville has worked with Bazzell on the idea before, but they have some new partners.
+Neville has worked with Bazzell on the idea before, but they have new partners, including another faculty member.

-Aixa Marchand is a University of Illinois educational psychology professor.
+Aixa Marchand is an assistant professor in Educational Psychology.
 Her research focuses on how Black parents engage with their kids’ education — and that will be key to the Promise Zone idea.

 “The ways in which [schools] do parent engagement often times is really traditional in the sense that like we want parents to come to the school.
 We want them to show up at parent-teacher conferences,” Marchand said.
 “That’s not the way some Black parents show that they are interested in their children’s schools.”